Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Three-body demonstrations

 This suggests that the {\BCT}s from the emulators and AAA calculations are not ``rotated'' away enough to expose the resonance---the exact resonance is to the left of the discretized {\BCT}s, as can be seen in the insets.
 Thus, the resonance is still on a different Riemann sheet from the bound state and can't be identified in the compressed spectra.

-To check this explanation, we apply a (near)-optimal rational approximant to analytically continue the same training data.
+To check this explanation, I apply a (near-)optimal rational approximant to analytically continue the same training data.
 The approximant takes the form of Eq.~\eqref{eq:pole_expansion}.
-The {\BCT} poles are exponentially distributed according to Eq.~\eqref{eq:BCT_distribution}, but we explore different $\theta_\text{\BCT}$ angles.
+The \BCT poles are exponentially distributed according to Eq.~\eqref{eq:BCT_distribution}, but different $\theta_\text\BCT$ angles are explored here.
 The branch point location, as needed for placing the {\BCT}s, is taken to be $E=0$.
-As for the bound state pole locations needed in Eq.~\eqref{eq:pole_expansion}, we use the $E_B$ result from a given emulator and plug $\Re E_B$ as the bound state location in the approximant---$\Im E_B$ is tiny.
-Eventually, the free parameters, including the pole residues and the location of the resonance $E_R$, are fitted against the training data $\resolventamp(E^{tr}_\alpha)$.
+As for the bound state pole locations needed in Eq.~\eqref{eq:pole_expansion}, I use the $E_B$ result from a given emulator and plug $\Re E_B$ as the bound state location in the approximant---$\Im E_B$ is tiny.
+Eventually, the free parameters, including the pole residues and the location of the resonance $E_R$, are fitted against the training data $\resolventamp(E^\mathrm{tr}_\alpha)$.

-Fig.~\ref{fig:spectra_fixSfixpot_lam2_-0.7_lam4_-0.2_wBCrotated} shows a set of results with $\theta_\text{\BCT}=0.75\pi$.
+Fig.~\ref{fig:spectra_fixSfixpot_lam2_-0.7_lam4_-0.2_wBCrotated} shows a set of results with $\theta_\text\BCT=0.75\pi$.
 In the first two panels, due to the different horizontal scales on the left and right sides of the plots, the discretized {\BCT}s seem bent, but they are on straight lines.
-With this extra step and a large $\theta_\text{\BCT}$, the resonances, extracted based on the training data and partial information from the previous emulators, now agree with the exact result.
+With this extra step and a large $\theta_{\text{\BCT}}$, the resonances, extracted based on the training data and partial information from the previous emulators, now agree with the exact result.
 This also shows that the resonance can be identified as an isolated pole and, thus, part of the eigenstates.
 The 3rd and the 4th panels show that the fit has similar performance, regarding $-\Im \resolventamp$ on the real energy axis, as those indicated in Fig.~\ref{fig:spectra_fixSfixpot_lam2_-0.7_lam4_-0.2}.